Skip to Content

 Marvel is home to many iconic villains, supervillains, heroes, and antiheroes.
 Why there is Loki, Thanos, The Abomination, and many more.

-In this article, I’ll be comparing the differences between two particular Marvel characters.
+In this article, I’ll compare the differences between two particular Marvel characters.
 A supervillain and an antihero: Carnage and Venom.

-Carnage and Venom are two characters belonging to the fictional ever-expanding universe of Marvel.
-They’re both alien parasites that require a host in order to survive.
-So what are their differences?
+Carnage and Venom are two characters belonging to Marvel’s fictional, ever-expanding universe.
+They’re both alien parasites that require a host to survive.
+So, what are their differences?

 Venom appears as a black symbiote whose main host is Eddie Brock, a failed journalist.
 Although he can be violent and brutal at times, he’s much tamer than Carnage, his offspring.
 Carnage takes the form of a red symbiote who’s loyal to his main host Cletus Kassady a mentally ill serial killer.
 He’s a much more brutal version of Venom and a lot less merciful.